 The travel ecosystem has shifted over the past few years, resulting in the changing needs of our airline, hotel and agency customers, for which we have established strategic priorities with the goal of achieving sustainable long-term growth.
-We have experienced continued material headwinds for our consolidated financial results in 2022 and through the third quarter of 2023.
+We have experienced continued material headwinds within our consolidated financial results for 2023 and through the first quarter of 2024.
 These changes have had, and we believe they will continue to have, a material negative impact on our financial results and liquidity, and this negative impact may continue.
-Given the uncertainties surrounding the global economic recovery and ongoing recovery from COVID-19 on transaction volumes in the global travel industry, particularly air travel transaction volumes, we cannot provide assurance that the assumptions used to estimate our liquidity requirements will be accurate.
+Given the uncertain economic environment, we cannot provide assurance that the assumptions used to estimate our liquidity requirements will be accurate.
 However, based on our assumptions and estimates with respect to our financial condition, we believe that we have resources to sufficiently fund our liquidity requirements over at least the next twelve months.
-Given the magnitude of travel decline, the uncertain economic environment and the unknown trajectory of travel recovery, we will continue to monitor travel activity and take additional steps should we determine they are necessary.

-In 2022 and during the second and third quarters of 2023, we refinanced and extended the maturity on portions of our debt, which also negatively impacted our results due to increasing interest rates and included utilizing \$130 million in cash from our balance sheet.
-In the second quarter of 2023, we implemented a cost reduction plan designed to reposition our business to the current environment and to structurally reduce our cost base.
-We believe the ongoing effects of the global economic recovery on our operations and global bookings will continue to have a material negative impact on our financial results and liquidity, and this negative impact may continue notwithstanding any ongoing recovery from COVID-19.
-We believe our cash position and the liquidity measures we have taken will provide additional flexibility as we manage through the industry's recovery.
+During the first quarter of 2024, we refinanced and extended the maturity on approximately \$300 million of our debt, which negatively impacted our results due to increasing interest rates, but increased our overall liquidity by approximately \$70 million.
+We expect to repay our remaining 2025 debt maturities with cash from our balance sheet.
+In the second quarter of 2023, we began implementing a cost reduction plan designed to reposition our business to the current environment and to structurally reduce our cost base.
+We believe our cash position and the liquidity measures we have taken will provide additional flexibility as we manage through continued headwinds.
 We will continue to monitor our liquidity levels and take additional steps should we determine they are necessary.

 We utilize cash and cash equivalents primarily to pay our operating expenses, make capital expenditures, invest in our information technology infrastructure, products and offerings, pay taxes and service our debt and other long-term liabilities.
 Free cash flow is calculated as cash flow from operations reduced by additions to property and equipment.
-In 2023, we expect total capital expenditures to be approximately \$80 million.
-Costs associated with our cost reduction plan are expected to be approximately \$70 million for the year, with the majority of disbursements occurring in 2023.
-See "-Risk Factors" for further details.
+We expect the full year 2024 free cash flow to be positive.

 Our ability to generate cash depends on many factors beyond our control, and any failure to meet our debt service obligations could harm our business, financial condition and results of operations.
-Our ability to make payments on and to refinance our indebtedness, and to fund working capital needs and planned capital expenditures will depend on our ability to generate cash in the future, which is subject to general economic, financial, competitive, business, legislative, regulatory and other factors that are beyond our control, including the recovery from the impacts of COVID-19.
-See "Risk Factors-The ongoing recovery from the effects of the COVID-19 outbreak on our business and the impact on our results of operations is highly uncertain." and "-We may require more cash than we generate in our operating activities, and additional funding on reasonable terms or at all may not be available."
+Our ability to make payments on and to refinance our indebtedness, and to fund working capital needs and planned capital expenditures will depend on our ability to generate cash in the future, which is subject to general economic, financial, competitive, business, legislative, regulatory and other factors that are beyond our control.
+See "Risk Factors-We may require more cash than we generate in our operating activities, and additional funding on reasonable terms or at all may not be available."